India Adoption Overview

 The overall timeframe to complete an adoption from India is generally 18-24 months and decreasing.
-While there are many older children available for adoption, generally at least half of the families in the India program are moving forward with a child under the age of two years.
+While there are many older children available for adoption, generally at least half of the families adopting from India are moving forward with a child under the age of 2 years.

 America World has been licensed to work in India since 2006.
-Over the years, AWAA staff members have had the privilege of meeting CARA adoption officials, US Embassy staff members and representatives from over 30 orphanages across India.
-AWAA has the ability to work with registered RIPA’s and SARA's that are licensed to complete international adoption.
-AWAA currently employs full and part time staff in India to facilitate the adoption process and provide guide services to families while they are traveling in India.
+Over the years, America World Adoption staff members have had the privilege of meeting CARA adoption officials, US Embassy staff members, and representatives from over 30 orphanages across India.
+America World has the ability to work with registered RIPA’s and SAA's that are licensed to complete an international adoption.
+America World currently employs full and part-time staff in India to facilitate the adoption process and provide guide services to families while they are traveling in India.

-The children available for adoption from India have ranged in age from infants to teenagers with medical needs such as HIV, blood conditions, heart conditions, vision impairment, hearing impairment, cleft lip and palate, cerebral palsy, developmental delays and other correctible medical conditions.
+The children available for adoption from India have ranged in age from infants to teenagers with medical needs such as HIV, blood conditions, heart conditions, vision impairment, hearing impairment, cleft lip and palate, cerebral palsy, developmental delays, and other correctable medical conditions.
 Families who are of Indian heritage and have either OCI or NRI status may request to adopt healthy children.
-However, all foreign families must be open to adopting a child with a medical need, a sibling set or a healthy older child.
+However, all foreign families must be open to adopting a child with a medical need, a sibling set, or a healthy older child.

-Children may be orphaned in India due to poverty, disease, family or personal issues.
-India follows the best practices and standards according to the Hague adoption guidelines to try to re-unite the child with their biological family if at all possible, and when not possible to seek a domestic and then international adoptive family.
+Children from India may be orphaned due to poverty, disease, family, or personal issues.
+India follows the best practices and standards according to the Hague international adoption guidelines to try to reunite the child with their biological family if at all possible, and when not possible to seek a domestic and then international adoptive family.

-AWAA staff has over 20 years of experience facilitating adoptions in India and working with both orphanages and CARA, the Central Adoption Resource Authority.
+America World staff has over 20 years of assisting families adopting from India and working with both orphanages and CARA, the Central Adoption Resource Authority.
 Our highly experienced and dedicated staff welcomes the opportunity to partner with you for your adoption from India.

-After a family receives a referral, they review it with medical professionals, international specialists and their social worker.
-If a family accepts the referral, AWAA will help the complete the necessary paperwork.
-AWAA sends the completed dossier and referral paperwork directly to the orphanage for further processing.
-Families will then wait 8-18 months as a general timeframe for approval to occur within India, each family’s process and timeframe varies.
-AWAA will assist the family in understanding these approvals and paperwork processes.
+After a family receives a referral, they review it with medical professionals, international specialists, and their social worker.
+If a family accepts the referral, America World will help them complete the necessary paperwork.
+America World Adoption sends the completed dossier and referral paperwork directly to the orphanage for further processing.
+Families will then wait 8-18 months as a general timeframe for approval to occur within India, each family’s process and time frame vary.
+America World will assist the family in understanding these approvals and paperwork processes.

-After the approvals have occurred and the child has received their Indian passport, the family travels to the orphanage and will be accompanied by an AWAA guide.
+After the approvals have occurred and the child has received their Indian passport, the family travels to the orphanage and will be accompanied by an America World guide.
 The family travels to Delhi to complete the child’s medical exam and visa paperwork.
 The total time in India can range from 10-14 days.
 America World’s staff will coordinate travel logistics, including air and ground transportation, lodging, and some meals.
-Upon returning home, the AWAA post adoption department will assist the family with adjusting to life with their new child and understanding the re-adoption and post adoption report requirements.
-The post adoption report requirements will vary for each family as the judge will decree in the court order how many reports they want to see, and the orphanage director also has the right to request a certain amount of post adoption reports.
+Upon returning home, the America World's post-adoption department will assist the family with adjusting to life with their new child and understanding the re-adoption and post-adoption report requirements.
+The post-adoption report requirements will vary for each family as the judge will decree in the court order how many reports they want to see, and the orphanage director also has the right to request a certain amount of post-adoption reports.